 But they’re tighter than that: They’re a run crew.

-In just about any city around the world, you’ll find packs of running through the deserted city streets, over bridges, through industrial areas and down neighborhood streets in the dark of night.
+In just about any city around the world, you’ll find packs of athletes running through deserted city streets, over bridges, through industrial areas and down neighborhood streets in the dark of night.
 They’re not necessarily training for any particular race.
-They’re just out there, feeling the rush of running through a city together—then sometimes partying hard afterward.
+They’re out there, feeling the rush of running through a city together—then sometimes partying hard afterward.

 In the past decade these modern groups, which call themselves run crews (just don’t call them “run clubs”), have proliferated.
 And while they draw people in for the camaraderie and experiential thrill of running through an empty city together, it’s the type of people they draw that has changed the sport of running so profoundly.

 In other words, most crews don’t attract the already converted—they bring in non-runners and people new to the sport.
 Because while run crews, at their base level, function like any other running group (i.e., meet up, then go running), they’re not really influenced by “running” as we know it.

 Knox Robinson, captain and co-founder of the run crew Black Roses NYC, and who’s been in the scene for awhile, explains the differences in more detail.

 “Some crews pride themselves on having antagonistic definitions in relation to run clubs, but it’s not about that,” says Robinson, 42, who lives in Brooklyn.
 “It’s more that run crews have a visceral connection to street culture—that’s arts, food and hip-hop—looking at running as part of street culture in a way.
 We don’t necessarily feel like we need coaches or people telling us how to run.